tehstone/wayfarer-addons/README.md

 - Bing Maps
 - Yandex.Maps

-In addition to these providers, the plugin adds support for 29 regional map providers across 28 countries.
+In addition to these providers, the plugin adds support for 52 regional map providers across 38 countries.
 Depending on the location of the wayspot, you may also see some of these map providers, many of which offer very high quality features such as high-resolution aerial imagery, property boundaries or street view:

 <details>
     <summary>List of regional map providers</summary>

 - 🇦🇺 **Australia:** NSW Imagery
     - **New South Wales:** NSW Imagery
+    - **South Australia:** Location SA Viewer
+    - **Western Australia:** Landgate Map Viewer Plus
 - 🇦🇽 **Åland Islands:** Maanmittauslaitos, Paikkatietoikkuna
 - 🇧🇪 **Belgium:** NGI/IGN
 - 🇧🇱 **Saint Barthélemy:** Mappy
 - 🇨🇭 **Switzerland:** Admin.ch
 - 🇨🇿 **Czech Republic:** Mapy.cz
-- 🇩🇰 **Denmark:** Find vej, Krak, SDFE Skråfoto
-- 🇫🇮 **Finland:** Maanmittauslaitos, Paikkatietoikkuna
-- 🇫🇴 **Faroe Islands:** Flogmyndir, Føroyakort
-- 🇫🇷 **France:** Mappy
-- 🇬🇫 **French Guiana:** Mappy
 - 🇩🇪 **Germany:**
     - **Bavaria:** BayernAtlas
     - **Berlin:** FIS-Broker